Get

 The Chihuahua vs. the Great Dane: An Example

 Let’s take dogs on both ends of the spectrum for this example.
 You have a Chihuahua, the smallest dog breed.
-Chihuahuas are notoriously touchy and neurotic dogs.
+Chihuahuas are notoriously touchy and vocal dogs.
 They tend to come with a whirlwind of poor behaviors that can manifest in many ways.

 However, due to their small size, many people find it comical or entertaining, so it is often overlooked.
 Chihuahuas can bite, bark at, and bully bigger dogs and other people and no one really bats an eyelash.